I'm trying to write a program that takes from the standard

 between "spaces"; "spaces" being the space character, tab character or newline

-character, so, for example, if the input stream is hey there this is some
+character, so, for example, if the input stream is hey there this is some, the output should

 test